Mru017/Netflix_SQL_Project/README.md

 ORDER BY 2 DESC
 LIMIT 10
 ```
+Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.

 ### 15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
 Label content containing these keywords as 'Bad' and all other content as 'Good'.
 Count how many items fall into each category.